metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 Our SDKs will also know which program to interact with based on whether a Candy Guard account was created for the provided Candy Machine.

-So ultimately, in order to mint, all you need to do is pass in the **Candy Machine** you created and any additional attributes that might be required based on the Candy Machine settings.
-Additionally, in the rare event that your Candy Machine does not have an associated Candy Guard account, it will need to mint from the configured **Mint Authority** which must to be provided as a signer.
+So ultimately, to mint, all you need to do is pass in the **Candy Machine** you created and any additional attributes that might be required based on the Candy Machine settings.
+Additionally, in the rare event that your Candy Machine does not have an associated Candy Guard account, it will need to mint from the configured **Mint Authority** which must be provided as a signer.

 ![CandyMachinesV3-Minting1.png](/assets/candy-machine-v3/CandyMachinesV3-Minting1.png#radius)